Thomasjurriaans/OViz/README.md

 6. Please credit by linking this repo :)

-This is my first hobby project in Python.
+This was my first larger hobby project in Python.
 I tried to make the code as clear as possible and add comments where necessary, hopefully this makes the code easier to understand.
 Feedback or questions are always welcome!

 Inspired by: https://github.com/guushoekman/train-journeys